dreamertheat/ProjectAPI/README.md

 - Room
 - Livedata
 - RxJava
-- NDK side by side
+- NDK side by side (usually added to gitignore for security reasons.
+Not here though)